Civil procedure in Canada

 In Canada, the rules of civil procedure are administered separately by each jurisdiction, both federal and provincial.
 Nine provinces and three territories in Canada are common law jurisdictions.
 One province, Quebec, is governed by civil law.

 In all provinces and territories, there is an inferior and superior court.
-For certain matters, jurisdiction lies at first instance with the Federal Court of Canada.
+For certain matters, jurisdiction lies at first instance with the Federal Court.
 In all cases, the final court of appeal is the Supreme Court of Canada.

 Jurisdictions

 Ontario

 Ontario's civil procedure is governed by its Rules of Civil Procedure.
 Its stated aim is "to secure the just, most expeditious and least expensive determination of every civil proceeding on its merits."
 Most civil cases in Canada are tried by judges without a jury.
 Although the claims of civil proceeding are permitted to be tried before a jury, courts have broad discretion to strike the jury and proceed with a judge-only trial.

 The Ontario Rules of Civil Procedure have been largely adopted by Manitoba, Prince Edward Island, and the Northwest Territories.